1. NAME OF SOCIETY: –

 8. PERSON COMPETENT TO GIVE DIRECTIONS: –

-The President of the Society unless otherwise provided hereunder is empowered to give directions in regarding to the business of the Society.
+The President of the Society unless otherwise provided hereunder is empowered to give directions in regard to the business of the Society.

 9. ENROLLMENT OF MEMBER: –

-All persons who are Lawyers and Law students can be admitted as member of the Society.
+Membership is open to lawyers, judges, professors, law students, and others interested in the law and the legal profession.
 The Executive Committee can accept or reject the members of the association without any explanation or any prior notice.
 Every member of the association shall have one vote.
 Any member who is unable to attend the meeting shall authorize in writing to the president, his representative to vote on his behalf